SGSVertigo/vertigo-instructions/RAF_Page.md

 A special point of interest, is to see the magnitude of the force when the Parachute is first opened.
 It doesn’t last too long, but comes on pretty quickly.
 It must feel like quite a jolt.
 The other area which certainly warrants further investigation, is the section between 105 and 140 s.
 This is when air resistance and drag are in equilibrium.
-The graph is anything but smooth however.
+The graph is anything but smooth, however.
 And why would it be?
-Here we have a human being buffeted around as she moves and adjusts her position within the Falcons Team.
+Here we have a human, being buffeted around as she moves and adjusts her position within the Falcons Team.
 Staying perfectly still must be all but impossible.
-The textbooks really are presenting a particularly smoothed outlook on reality.
+The textbooks really are presenting a particularly smoothed outlook on reality!

-Here’s the same section with a moving average to help iron-out the variation in force.
+Here’s the same section with a moving average to help 'iron-out' the variation in force.

 ![](Average_Force.jpg)